ChristianBarreto/node-typescript-api/README.md

 ### 2.5 Jest Mock with typescript
 - We need to create a new variable which is 'axios' declaring its types as `jest.Mocked<typeof axios>`.
 It binds these two types and make all the types available.

+### 2.6 Handing errors on StormGlass service
+- Following the TDD first we create unit test expecting errors when things go wrong.
+- Create `try/catch` to handle errors on request (class StormGlass)
+- Create two class of errors: error before the request arrives on service, and a error after the request arrives on the service.
+**GOOD PRACTICE**: Create a generic logic to make the errors clear when implementing loggin and monitoring
+- Create a util class InternalError with code 500 that extends from Error
+- Create a Request error class that extends from InternalError and adds the text
+- Create a Response error class that extends from InternalError and adds the text **Note:** This response error class extends from InternalError (returning 500 code) because it is a internal error of user point of view, so we log as external 400 internally and show to user an internal 500.